jktrns/dsc-180a-q1/README.md

 ## Abstract

 Differentially private synthetic data generation enables the release of realistic datasets while rigorously protecting the privacy of individuals in the source data.
-Two methodologies dominate contemporary research: (1) differentially private stochastic gradient descent (DP-SGD), which privatizes model training through carefully calibrated noise injection, and (2) Private Evolution (PE), which achieves privacy guarantees through inference-only access to pre-trained foundation models.
-We implement both approaches on realistic datasets, evaluating their privacy-utility trade-offs under varying $\varepsilon$-budgets and computational constraints.
-Our objective is to assess whether the PE paradigm can rival the fidelity of DP-SGD while obviating the latter's computational and implementation complexity.
+We implement a differentially private variational autoencoder (DP-VAE) trained using DP-SGD, which privatizes model training through per-sample gradient clipping and calibrated Gaussian noise injection.
+Applying this approach to a realistic telemetry dataset, we demonstrate that DP-VAE can generate high-fidelity synthetic records under a modest privacy budget (ε = 4.0).

 ---

-### Overview
+## Project structure

 | Path                                        | Purpose                                                                                                                 |
 | ------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------- |